Environmental toxicology: Metals toxicity

-The most known or common types of heavy metals include zinc, arsenic, copper, lead, nickel, chromium and cadmium.
+The most known or common types of heavy metals include zinc, arsenic, copper, lead, nickel, chromium, aluminum, and cadmium.
 All of these types cause certain risks on human and environment health.

 Though certain amount of these metals can actually have an important role in, for example, maintaining certain biochemical and physiological, "functions in living organisms when in very low concentrations, however they become noxious when they exceed certain threshold concentrations."
 Heavy metal are a huge part of environmental pollutions and their toxicity "is a problem of increasing significance for ecological, evolutionary, nutritional and environmental reasons."